Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

+For every sample that passes both gates, the second stage computes $s_i$ as a weighted sum of indicator functions:

 where $\mathbb{I}(\cdot)$ is the indicator function.
-The weights (e.g., $0.3$ for $n_e > n_e^{\text{mid}}$) are chosen based on the known physical importance of each parameter in MARFE formation~\cite{lipschultz1987review, stroth2022model}.
+The weights (e.g., $0.3$ for $f_G > f_G^{\text{mid}}$) are chosen based on the known physical importance of each parameter in MARFE formation~\cite{lipschultz1987review, stroth2022model}; the $\min(\cdot, 1)$ is a defensive cap that keeps $s_i \in [0,1]$, rarely active in practice since the current weights sum to $1.0$.
 This formulation yields a score $s_i$ approaching $1$ for plasma states highly prone to MARFE and approaching $0$ for MARFE-unlikely states.
 The identification of highly susceptible regions forms the basis for calculating the physics score $s_i$ and allows the subsequent EM algorithm to refine labels with a physically-grounded prior, even in the presence of initial label noise.

-\subsection{Weighted EM-based Label Refinement}
+\subsubsection{Weighted EM-based Label Refinement}